July 10, 2019

 The resistance across the diode is measured and converted into readable units of temperature (Fahrenheit, Celsius, Centigrade, etc.) and, displayed in numeric form over readout units.
 In the geotechnical monitoring field, these temperature sensors are used to measure the internal temperature of structures like bridges, dams, buildings, power plants, etc.

 What are the functions of a temperature sensor?

-Well, there are many types of temperature sensors, but, the most common way to categorise them is based upon the mode of connection which includes, contact and non-contact temperature sensors.
+Well, there are many types of temperature sensors, but, the most common way to categorize them is based on the mode of connection which includes, contact and non-contact temperature sensors.